 A student complaint is an allegation by a student that there has been an arbitrary or discriminatory application of, or failure to act in accordance with, the academic or administrative policies of Pacifica Graduate Institute pertaining to students.

-A student complaint may involve a faculty or staff member(s) and/or the Program Chair or it may be related to an academic or administrative process.
+A student complaint may involve a faculty, staff, other students, and/or administration or it may be related to an academic or administrative process.